Frequently Asked Questions

 It didn’t take me long to decide.
 I signed the lease for 164 Ferguson st, Williamstown.
 Bianca and Siobhan joined Yvonne and I, our hive was growing.
 The word was spreading…..

-Fast forward to today - we have 4 learning studios and over 500 children attending each week.
+Fast forward to today – we have 8 learning studios and over 1000 children attending each term.
 Di and Hope helped to open Point Cook (now Williams Landing) and Tanya worked extremely hard on creating an awesome learning studio in Wantirna.
 My brain is always ticking over thinking about how we can open more learning studios.
-Everytime someone asks on Facebook etc "can you open in our area?", we honestly put a lot of thought into how we can make it happen (we, being Rach and I).
-Rach is our 'jack of all trades', I think she has done every role available at Reading Bees!
-Rach keeps The Hive buzzing.
+Everytime someone asks on Facebook etc “can you open in our area?”, we honestly put a lot of thought into how we can make it happen (we, being Rach and I).
+Rach is our ‘jack of all trades’, I think she has done every role available at Reading Bees!
+Rach keeps The Hive buzzing

 I believe we are successful at Reading Bees because everyone at ‘The Hive’ genuinely cares and is passionate about how we can help each individual child that comes to Reading Bees.
 Our small classes enable us to attend to each child and we never leave each day wondering if we have given each child the attention they deserve.
 The team go above and beyond for the children, and to support each other.
 We thoroughly believe in our ‘product’ and we take our responsibility as a child’s first educator very seriously.